talent-connect/connect/.github/ISSUE_TEMPLATE/user_story.md

 If applicable, add UI/UX design assets and specs.
 Such as image files, hex codes, links to Zeplin previews.

-## Data structure and business rules
+## Data structures, business rules, and implementation hints

 ## Subtasks